Mining-Mine/mingmines-paper/README.md

 ## Conclusion

 This project provides a comprehensive spatial analysis of mining impacts on vegetation loss in the DRC.
 The visualizations and distance calculations offer valuable insights into the relationship between mining activities and various geographic features.

----

-Feel free to modify this README file as needed to better fit your project details and presentation style.